hexinfra/gorox/README.md

 In this typical architecture, with various configurations, Gorox can play ALL of the roles in "gorox cluster":

-  * edgeProxy1: This is the Edge Proxy, also works as an API Gateway or WAF,
+  * edgeProxy1: The Edge Proxy, also works as an API Gateway or WAF,
-  * app1: This is a Web application implemented directly on Gorox,
+  * app1: A Web application implemented directly on Gorox,
-  * srv1: This is a TCP server implemented directly on Gorox,
+  * srv1: A TCP server implemented directly on Gorox,
-  * svc1: This is a public RPC service implemented directly on Gorox,
+  * svc1: A public RPC service implemented directly on Gorox,
-  * sidecar1: This is a Service Mesh sidecar for svc1,
+  * sidecar1: A Service Mesh sidecar for svc1,
-  * app2: This is a reverse proxy passing requests to PHP-FPM or Tomcat server,
+  * app2: A gateway passing requests to PHP-FPM / Tomcat application server,
-  * svc2: This is a private RPC service implemented directly on Gorox,
+  * svc2: A private RPC service implemented directly on Gorox,
-  * sidecar2: This is a Service Mesh sidecar for svc2,
+  * sidecar2: A Service Mesh sidecar for svc2,
-  * job1: This is a background application doing something periodically.
+  * job1: A background application in Gorox doing something periodically.

 The whole "gorox cluster" can optionally be managed by a Goops instance.
 In this configuration, all Gorox instances in "gorox cluster" are connected to the Goops